DanielUrn/axieserver/readme.md

                     daily
                 }... (continues with the other pools, same attributes) }
-    SLP pool seems to be kinda faulty
+    //SLP pool seems to be kinda faulty